 SuperCDW is a CDW extension.
 It protects against any accidents (even if you are to blame), as well as from damage to the windshield, wheels or bottom of the car that exceed the size of the deposit.
 So, it’s the same as CDW but with additional protection of the windows, wheels and car bottom.

 Keep in mind that each distributor and each car have different insurance options.
-Somewhere all insurances are free, some companies offer only has TPL, so you have to pay for CDW, some offer CDW only.
+Some companies provide you with all insurance for free, some companies offer only TPL, so you have to pay for CDW, some offer CDW insurance only.

 What is a deposit and why you have to make it?